phaserjs/phaser-ce/.github/CONTRIBUTING.md

 ## I don't really like git / node.js, but I can fix this bug

 That is fine too.
 While Pull Requests are the best thing in the world for us, they are not the only way to help.
 You're welcome to post fixes to our forum or even just email them to us.
-All we ask is that you still adhere to the guidelines presented here re: JSHint, etc.
+All we ask is that you still adhere to the guidelines presented here.

 ## Code Style Guide